michalyao/evermonkey/README.md

 Although nowadays it looks simple or maybe ugly, but I am going to make it better.

 **For tags use: you may have to use comma "," to split tags**.
-This is pretty simple but can be useful, going to be better.
+You can get tips if you insert tags already exsist.
+Otherwise a new tag will be created.

 ```
 ---